SunshineTeemo/SSCustomProcessView/README.md

 Show you how to use the custom process view!

-There is my blog  about this topic，you can read it https://www.jianshu.com/p/356630d9b298.
+I had written a blog which is refer to this topic.
+You can follow this https://www.jianshu.com/p/356630d9b298.